Mend.io Vulnerability Database

 WS-2021-0064

-Flask-Security-Too before 4.0.0rc2 has CSRF Vulnerability that can expose user's QRcode.
-When a user is setting up two-factor authentication using an authenticator app, a QRcode is generated and made available via a GET request to /tf-qrcode.
+Impact When a user is setting up two-factor authentication using an authenticator app, a QRcode is generated and made available via a GET request to /tf-qrcode.
 Since GETs do not have any CSRF protection, it is possible a malicious 3rd party could access the QRcode and therefore gain access to two-factor authentication codes.
 Note that the /tf-qrcode endpoint is ONLY accessible while the user is initially setting up their device.
 Once setup is complete, there is no vulnerability.
+Patches This is fixed in the upcoming 4.0.0 release.
+Workarounds You can provide your own URL for fetching the QRcode by defining SECURITY_TWO_FACTOR_QRCODE_URL and providing your own implementation (that presumably required a POST with CSRF protection).
+This would require changing the two-factor setup template as well.
+References None.
+For more information If you have any questions or comments about this advisory: * Read this pull request: #423

 Do you need more information?